PaddlePaddle/PaddleSpeech/examples/vctk/tts3/README.md

 This example contains code used to train a [Fastspeech2](https://arxiv.org/abs/2006.04558) model with [VCTK](https://datashare.ed.ac.uk/handle/10283/3443).

 ## Dataset
-### Download and Extract the datasaet
+### Download and Extract the dataset
 Download VCTK-0.92 from the [official website](https://datashare.ed.ac.uk/handle/10283/3443).

 ### Get MFA Result and Extract
 We use [MFA](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) to get durations for fastspeech2.
-You can download from here [vctk_alignment.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/VCTK-Corpus-0.92/vctk_alignment.tar.gz), or train your own MFA model reference to [mfa example](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/other/mfa) of our repo.
+You can download from here [vctk_alignment.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/VCTK-Corpus-0.92/vctk_alignment.tar.gz), or train your MFA model reference to [mfa example](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/other/mfa) of our repo.
 ps: we remove three speakers in VCTK-0.92 (see [reorganize_vctk.py](https://github.com/PaddlePaddle/PaddleSpeech/blob/develop/examples/other/mfa/local/reorganize_vctk.py)):
-1. `p315`, because no txt for it.
+1. `p315`, because of no text for it.
 2. `p280` and `p362`, because no *_mic2.flac (which is better than *_mic1.flac) for  them.

 ## Get Started